TrustfulDev/airsoft-armory/README.md

 - File/Folder structure

 ## Notes
+- Overall mobile responsiveness could use some work
 - Had issues with using height: 100vh, had to substitute it with padding-top
 - Vietnamese tone marks and symbols would not display properly
+- Pictures load slow on Vercel (Not sure if its a problem with the code or vercel)
-- Having issues with the pictures in vercel
+- Having issues with using .PNG on Vercel (swapped to jpg)
 - Overall I still need to understand all the concepts in learning objectives

 ## Packages Used